mrbungle64/ioBroker.ecovacs-deebot/README.md

 * Bumped ecovacs-deebot.js to 0.8.1 (beta)
 * Added states for cleaning cloth reminder and auto-boost suction (e.g. OZMO 920/950, T8/T9 series)
 * Added states for mopping type and scrubbing type (models with OZMO Pro mopping system)
-* Added option to choose between 'pause' and 'stop' for 'PauseBeforeDockingChargingStation...' functionality
+* Added option to choose between "pause" and "stop" for "PauseBeforeDockingChargingStation..." functionality
 * Some further improvements

 ### 1.4.1
 * Bumped ecovacs-deebot.js to 0.8.0
-* Improved last time presence functionality
+* Improved "lastTimePresence" functionality
 * Added option to reset the vacuum power (cleanSpeed) to standard on return
 * Added option to keep modified spot area names (pre-selection on non 950 type models)
 * Added states for current used custom and spot areas (currentUsedSpotAreas and customUsedCustomAreaValues)